open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.77.0
+- Removed line comments from Swagger request/response body examples.
+Preventing proper rendering of the JSON examples.

 ## Changes in 2.76.0
 - Added test cases in PatternSuite and BusinessSuite to ensure secrets are added as expected.